We’re here 24/7 to listen and help.

 Group therapy is clinically reviewed by Dr. Courtney Scott, MD, Medical Director at Villa Healing Center, with board eligibility in Emergency Medicine, Internal Medicine, and Addiction Medicine.

-Group therapy at Villa Healing Center is delivered as a component of treatment for several mental health conditions, alongside individual therapy and other clinical services.
+Group therapy at The Villa Healing Center is delivered as a component of treatment for several mental health conditions, alongside individual therapy and other clinical services.
 Each condition has a dedicated clinical page describing how Villa treats it and where group therapy fits into the overall treatment plan.
+Family therapy options are also available for families looking to improve communication and resolve conflicts.

 If primary substance use disorder is identified during intake and mental health is secondary, we coordinate direct referral to a primary substance use disorder treatment facility with coordinated records transfer.